 The European Union Common Agricultural Policy has introduced new reforms across all EU member states.
-From 1 January 2015, the Single Farm Payment Scheme (SFPS) which has been in existence since January 2005 has been replaced with the Basic Payment Scheme (BPS).
+From 1 January 2015, the Single Farm Payment Scheme (SFPS) which has been in existence since TAXATION 528

+January 2005 has been replaced with the Basic Payment Scheme (BPS).
 The Milk Quota system has also been abolished with effect from 31 March 2015.

-The BPS is a regional area based scheme being phased in transitionally over five years up to 2019 and interacting with a phasing out of the SFPS.
+The BPS is a regional area based scheme.
 BPS receipts will be liable to income tax or corporation tax (if paid to a company) and should be included in the taxable trading income in the relevant accounting period.

-For more information on CAP Reform and the BPS, see pages 462-491.
+For more information on CAP Reform and the BPS, see pages 470-497.